• Home

 TGA Breeze S4

-At a lot less money the TGA Breeze S4 is a cheaper, but much less capable off-roader alternative to the four wheeled Tramper, or Mini Crosser, and at the time of writing comes with a three year warranty as compared with Tramper's and Mini Crosser's two years.
-The Breeze S4 is also available as the bigger Breeze S4 GT but the only. difference is that the GT has fat wheels which improve traction, but reduce range.
-The TGA Breeze, and the TGA Supersport are available through Motability
+At a lot less money the TGA Breeze S4 is a cheaper, more comfortable, but much less capable, off-road mobility scooter alternative to the class leading four wheeled Tramper, but if coupled with a captain's seat no more comfortable than the three-wheeled Tramper TWS.
+As well as cheaper if bought directly from, and serviced annually by, TGA, the Breeze comes with a 3 year warranty, compared with Tramper's and the unreliable Mini Crosser's two years.
+The Breeze S4 is also available as the bigger Breeze S4 GT but the only difference is that the GT has fat wheels which improve traction, but reduce range.

 In the event of the Breeze overheating, and switching off, you are to get on your hands and knees (very disabled friendly!) and crawl around looking for the reset button (one of two different reset buttons) which you will find slightly forward of and behind the left rear wheel, see the photo).
 The description in the manual, assuming that you've brought it with you (?!), of where this is is at best unclear, and if you've got the old manual is wrong, the diagram in that puts it somewhere around the right hand side of the back of the machine.
 In my case when the Breeze stopped five of us could not find the reset button and so a volunteer crawled under the Breeze to find the lever to release the brakes (see photo) so that it could be pushed into a recovery vehicle.
 It was only the next day when I lay down beside the Breeze that I saw the button, and it restarted.